 Episode 1: The Beginning

 Our community consists of mostly families, but our numbers are still relatively small— yet just enough to suit our needs.
 We all participate in the functioning and maintenance of our homestead.
 Therefore, everyone has a role to play.
 We have farmers, herbalists, doctors, attorneys, teachers, counselors, spiritual clergy, contractors, and even electricians to sum it up.
 Hence, why education is so important to us.
 In other words, even if the child decides that they just want to take part in one of the trade jobs, they are still homeschooled until they graduate high school like everyone else.

 A few weeks passed, and the dream was becoming just another distant memory.
-Well— that was up until, I had the second dream that took place at the same plantation.
-Except this time, I followed some of the captured slaves through a trail in the woods that took us to a larger group of slaves gathering for some type of ritual that was led by this beautiful woman of African descent.
+Well— that was up until I had the second dream that took place at the same plantation.
+Except for this time, I followed some of the captured slaves through a trail in the woods that took us to a larger group of slaves gathering for some type of ritual led by this beautiful woman of African descent.
 She was wearing ripped and dirty clothing, but it did not take away from her beauty.
 She danced and chanted in this tune that sounded so weightless and intimate.
 However, that feeling quickly disappeared once she sacrificed an innocent goat.

 To be continued...